Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning: Conclusion

 \section{Conclusion}

-In this paper, we explore the integration of Variational Quantum Circuits (VQCs) and transfer learning techniques into Generative Adversarial Networks (GANs), focusing on hybrid architectures that incorporate quantum enhancements in the generator, the discriminator, or both.
-Through a systematic experimental evaluation, we assessed the performance of various configurations across multiple datasets and training conditions, providing strong empirical evidence that hybrid quantum-classical GANs offer tangible benefits over purely classical approaches.
-The significance of this work lies in its demonstration of how quantum computing principles can enhance generative modeling by improving convergence efficiency, representation capacity, and sample fidelity.
-Furthermore, by leveraging transfer learning, we incorporated pre-trained feature extractors into the discriminator, which helped improve learning efficiency and maintain performance even in lower-data scenarios, suggesting its role in enhancing the robustness and scalability of hybrid models.
+In this paper, we explored the integration of VQCs and transfer learning techniques into GANs.
+We adopted an architectural perspective and asked where a quantum layer should be placed within the GAN in order to be most effective.
+To this end, we fixed the VQC design and systematically compared fully classical and hybrid configurations in which the same VQC is inserted into the generator, the discriminator, or both.
+Through our experimental evaluation, we assessed the performance of various configurations across multiple classes of the CIFAR-10 dataset and training conditions, showing that, in our setting, hybrid quantum-classical GANs can achieve improved quantitative metrics compared to a purely classical baseline.
+The significance of this work lies in demonstrating how the placement of quantum layers within a GAN influences convergence behavior, representation capacity, and sample fidelity.
+Furthermore, we leveraged transfer learning, by incorporating pre-trained feature extractors into the discriminator to support feature extraction and training stability.
 By bridging quantum computing and deep learning, this research contributes to the ongoing effort to leverage near-term quantum devices for practical machine learning applications.
+While the experiments are conducted in classical simulation, the VQC is intentionally kept small and shallow to reflect realistic NISQ constraints.
+Although noise on real devices would lower absolute performance, the architectural trends arising from the placement of the quantum layer may still remain valid, as they depend primarily on the functional role of the circuit rather than its depth.